rweigel/magnetovis/README.md

-This project is in a "alpha" stage.
-Expect major changes and inconsistencies between the documentation and code.
-This project is not ready for general use.
-Development is on-going.
+This project is in a "beta" stage.

 # About